Statistics Tool

 Frequently Asked Questions

-It's simply a pie chart with a hole in the center.
-It functions the same way but has a modern look and space in the middle for a total label.
+It's essentially a pie chart with the center cut out.
+It functions identically but can look cleaner and offers space in the center for a total value or logo.

 Is Pie Chart Creator free to use?+